Great Value — and Values

 Happy Planner, Happy Delegates (and Lots of Them)

 You’re already a hero (or heroine); meeting in Portland will catapult you to super status.
 The city’s welcoming culture and famous food scene delights delegates, and Travel Portland’s here-when-you need-us service keeps planners smiling.
 Travel Portland earned the Meetings & Convention Gold Service Award 17 years in a row.

 With an enviable collection of boutique and big-name hotels, Portland’s hotel package is experiencing a big growth spurt.
 Our 7,000 central-city rooms include the new 600-room Hyatt Regency headquarter hotel, opened in 2019.
 By 2021, Portland’s central-city hotel room inventory is projected to grow by nearly 50% compared to 2016.

 Portland has the nation’s best airport — and getting around gets even better when you step outside and experience our convenient, easy-to-navigate transit system that includes light rail, streetcars and the original mode of transport: walking.
-Portland International Airport (PDX) has been voted the nation’s best airport by Travel + Leisure readers for seven years running.
+Portland International Airport (PDX) was voted the nation’s best airport by Travel + Leisure readers for seven years running (2013–2019).